drafter250/tech-writing-notes/paper_2/paper2.md

 ### Gather Requirements
 The Product Owner is the sole point of contact of the Scrum team with the customer.
 Thus the Product Owner takes responsibility for gathering product requirements from the customer for a requested product.
 The Product Owner works with the team to analyze the requirements and create a product Backlog which is a collection of features of the overall product to be worked on.

 ### Sprint
+The Sprint is supposed to be a 2 week to a month long time-boxed event.
+Each Sprint's Goal is to deliver a working subset of the final product to the customer.
+Sprint's continue in this iterative fashion until the team has reduced the Product Backlog items to zero and has reached it's definition of done.

+### Sprint Planning Meeting
+Within each Sprint the first step is to hold a Sprint Planning Meeting.
+The Planning Meeting

+### Daily Scrum
+lorem ipsum
+### Sprint Review
+lorem ipsum
-The
+### The Sprint Retrospective
+lorem ipsum

 ```
 * List the major steps of the process in the order that they will be described.